fastai/course-v3/docs/start_gcp.md

  ```
 Just enter the number next to the project you created on step 1.

-Lastly, you'll be asked if you want to put a default region, choose us-west1-b if you don't have any particular preference.
+Lastly, you'll be asked if you want to put a default region, choose us-west1-b if you don't have any particular preference, as it will make the command to connect to this server easier.

 Once this is done, you should see this message on your terminal:
 ```